 For more information or assistance, contact Mother Roxanne at 606-564-5850 or firstname.lastname@example.org.

-CHURCH PICNIC: Worship in the Park & Parish Picnic is held in September at the Maysville-Mason County Recreation Park in the DeKalb Shelter.
+CHURCH PICNIC: Worship in the Park & Parish Picnic will be held held September 24, 2023 at the Maysville-Mason County Recreation Park in the DeKalb Shelter.
 The worship service begins at 11:00 AM followed by a festive potluck picnic with entrée provided by the church.

-BISHOP'S VISIT: The Bishop of Lexington makes his annual visit to Nativity in December.
+BISHOP'S VISIT: The Bishop of Lexington makes his annual visit to Nativity on December 17, 2023.

 A potluck meal will follow the service.

 CHRISTMAS EVE SERVICE: We celebrate Christmas Eve to mark the traditional day when Jesus was born.

 Service is held on December 24 with time TBD.